brandonlind/geno_af_gradient_forests/README.md

 # Evaluation results

-The main results of our manuscript are available in tab-delimited format in the `/data` directory in gzip format.
+The main results of our manuscript are available in gzip, tab-delimited format in the `/data` directory.
 Files are separated by the spatially continuous or spatially discrete subdirectories.
 Column and entry metadata are described for each file in the [`/data/REAMDE.md`](/data)

 - data/spatially_continuous/validation.txt.gz
     - evaluation results for the continuous space simulation.
 This includes results from both individual-level environmental training data $GF_{geno, ind}(ind-env)$, as well as population-level environmental training data, $GF_{geno, ind}(pop-env)$